Best VPN Extensions for Chrome Reviewed: 2026

 2. Surfshark

 Surfshark is a relatively new VPN that nevertheless comes loaded with attractive cybersecurity features.
-And unlike most providers, Surfshark’s entire kit is available through their fully fleshed-out Chrome extension.
+And unlike most providers, Surfshark’s entire kit is available through their fully fleshed-out Chrome extension, making it one of the most complete VPN extensions for Chrome on the market.

-Truth be told, there are quite a few things that separate Surfshark from other providers.
-For one, their entire network (3200+ servers in 65 countries) is based on RAM-only infrastructure, offering enhanced performance while making it impossible for them to log your usage metadata.
+There are quite a few things that separate Surfshark from other providers.
+Their entire network (3200+ servers in 65 countries) is based on RAM-only infrastructure, offering enhanced performance while making it impossible for them to log your usage metadata.
 Additionally, no matter which node you choose, you only get top-shelf 256-AES-GCM encryption–the same used by the NSA.

 Read our full Surfshark review.